gramineproject/gramine/Documentation/devel/encfiles.rst

 Now that the key is derived, the metadata's encrypted header can be decrypted.
 Step 4 shows that the AES-GCM decryption happens on the ``metadata_node`` bounce buffer, with plaintext output moved into the data struct ``metadata_decrypted``.
-As part of the decryption operation, the resulting GMAC is compared against the one read from the plaintext header in ``metadata_node``.
+As part of the decryption operation, the resulting tag is compared against the one read from the plaintext header in ``metadata_node``.
 If comparison fails, then Gramine stops operations on this encrypted file and considers it corrupted;
 an ``-EACCES`` error is returned to the application.